 Safety: Never set a sail whilst the craft is out of the water.
 When at dockside only raise the mainsail when the conditions allow, ensuring that the craft is securely tied and there is not the possibility of a gybe.

 8. Sail trials and checks When you first raise the sail on trials, check that the headboard and batten pockets clear the Lazy Jack Lines.
 It is always better to raise the sail when the craft is head to wind.
 When sailing downwind, let the boom out to its maximum position and again checks that the lines do not foul the spreader ends.
 If they do then take steps detailed in paragraph 7.
 9. Lowering the mainsail Turn into the wind and simply let go the halyard.
 The sail should flake neatly between the Jack Lines.
 If the sail is stiff in the track then it may require pulling down, but the Lazy Jack will do the collecting.
-Remember this kit is not designed to take the full weight of the boom when lowering the mainsail, so the topping lift will need to be tightened before commencing.
+Remember that the boom will not hit the deck either and with practice you may wish to control the swing of the boom with mainsheet tension.
 You can now either set a reef in the sail or stow the sail.
 10. Sail cover alterations Your sail cover may have to be adjusted to accommodate the Lazy Jack lines.
 When the installation is complete and tested, offer up your sail cover and mark the position of the lines on both sides.
 Your local sail maker will be able to add a slit opening, secured by Velcro or similar, at a nominal charge.
-Alternatively, you may be able to leave enough spare rope to allow the Jack Lines to stow along the boom under the existing sail cover.
+Alternatively, you may be able to leave enough spare adjuster rope to allow the Jack Lines to stow along the boom under the existing sail cover.
 11. Maintenance The Lazy Jack system only requires occasional checking for chafe.
 We recommend that the blocks are washed with a hose occasionally to remove salt deposits.
 Our system includes unique block covers, which will reduce the possibility of chafe on the mainsail.
-Lazy Jack is yet another great product from Barton.
-A large range of marine hardware for yachts up to 50ft is detailed in our catalogue, available on request or visit our website www.bartonmarine.com
+The Lazy Jack kit is yet another great product from Barton.
+A large range of marine hardware for yachts up to 15m is detailed in our catalogue, available on request or visit our website www.bartonmarine.com